Ever wondered who those people are who seem invested in your project, even if they’re not directly doing the work?

 Why are stakeholders important in a project?

-• Minimizing risks: Stakeholders can sometimes cause problems- such as not wanting to change things, having different priorities, and asking for things that you didn’t expect.
-To avoid conflicts, delays, and disruptions, you can proactively analyze and engage with stakeholders.
-This will let you identify potential risks and take appropriate measures to mitigate them.
-By addressing stakeholder issues early on, you can prevent any potential problems.
+- Minimizing risks: Stakeholders can sometimes cause problems, such as not wanting to change things, having different priorities, and asking for things that you didn’t expect.
+By engaging stakeholders early and continuously, you can identify potential risks, manage expectations, and reduce the chance of conflicts or delays.

 Read more: Don’t let risks hold you back!
 Check out our guide on the 11 best risk management software!